Everything you need to know...

 Applied learning

-Recent students have worked with the BBC, regional newspapers, local and national PR agencies, Disney, Purple PR music agency, Mattel, Douwe Egberts, Dentsu Aegis, Top Cashback, South Yorkshire Police, Sheffield Children's Hospital, Sheffield Showroom and Sheff Doc/Fest, the international documentary festival.
-Students also work in the voluntary sector.
+Recent students have worked with a wide range of organisations, from regional newspapers to the voluntary sector.
+These include the BBC, Disney, the Purple PR music agency, Mattel, Douwe Egberts, Dentsu Aegis, Top Cashback, South Yorkshire Police, Sheffield Children’s Hospital and Sheffield Showroom.

 Networking opportunities